 I had never said much with regard to the 3D Super Mario games so far, but I sensed there were a lot of 2D Super Mario elements in this game, so I had things to say.
 I was like, “Let me chime in!” (laughs)

-I heard last time in “Iwata Asks” that when you played the prototype, you offered some harsh advice.
+I heard last time in “Iwata Asks” that Iwata Asks: SUPER MARIO 3D LAND.